 |Local Studies and Overseas||5.39% interest rate (p.a.)||2% of the study loan amount||S$232.06|

 To be eligible for any type of education loan or study loan, banks often have specific requirements.
 The applicant should be a full-time diploma student who is a Singapore citizen or a permanent resident.
 Also, in order to be qualified, the applicant must also get a guarantor who is aged from 21 to 60 and is not an undischarged bankrupt.

 Note that each academic institution has its own procedure for application.
 Schools and universities have their own protocols when it comes to tuition and other student fees.
 The best thing to do is to look for the student loan application procedure on the school website then choose which bank can provide you the necessary financial assistance you need.

 Applying for a student loan from a bank can be challenging for many.
 The requirements banks ask for are often difficult to produce.
 Students should not worry, though, because there are other ways where they can borrow money to settle their school fees.
 Probably one of the most popular types of loans students take as an alternative is a personal loan from licensed moneylenders.

 Before choosing an education loan, consider various factors such as the allowable, approved loan, interest rates, repayment period, and processing fees, among other things.

 If you are not eligible for a CPF education loan, a MOE education loan, or a loan from a bank, you can consider applying for a personal loan to licensed moneylenders in Singapore.

 One licensed moneylender in Singapore that can provide an education loan is Bugis Credit.
-Since 2007, Bugis Credit offers personal loans, payday loans, monthly loans, and business loans, among other things, at a competitive rate with flexible repayment.
+Since 2007, Bugis Credit offers the best monthly loans, the best business loans, personal loans, and payday loans among other things, at a competitive rate with flexible repayment.
 With the personal loan, you can loan up to six times your monthly income.